News

 The EU summit concludes on Friday.
 Photo: Wikipedia Commons.

-Runaway electricity prices and fossil-dependent energy sources.
-It will be at the top of the agenda when the EU summit takes place in Brussels this week - but even before that, solutions are being presented to Member States.
+Soaring electricity prices and dependence on fossil energy sources.
+This will be high on the agenda when the EU summit kicks off in Brussels this week - but solutions are already being presented to member states.

-Last week, the European Commission already gave its opinion on the state of energy and solutions at national level.
+The EU Commission already commented on the energy situation and solutions at the national level last week.

-Furthermore, the paper writes that the Council of the European Commission is, among other things, to introduce temporary and targeted tax breaks for vulnerable households, and that businesses and industries should be able to receive urban support.
+Furthermore, the newspaper writes that the advice from the EU Commission is, among other things, to introduce temporary and targeted tax breaks for vulnerable households, and that companies and industries should be able to receive state support.

-Energy Minister Anders Ygeman (S) spoke to TT at the press conference about the short-term situation in Sweden.
+Energy Minister Anders Ygeman (S) commented to TT in connection with the press conference on what the short-term situation looks like in Sweden.

-–Of course I welcome the Commission's initiative, but the impact in Sweden is significantly smaller than it is on the European continent and this is because half of Europe's households are heated by fossil gas and very few here in Sweden.
+– It is clear that I welcome the Commission's initiative, but the impact in Sweden is significantly less than it is on the European continent, and that is because half of Europe's households are heated by fossil gas and very few here in Sweden.

-Reports have shown that energy prices can rise even during the winter, which Ygeman is cautiously looking at.
+Reports have shown that energy prices may rise even during the winter, which Ygeman views cautiously.

-I would say that we are unlikely to have such an impact as on the European continent now.
-Should that be the case, we will of course have to consider what measures we should take.
-It should be remembered that it is not less than a week since we had negative electricity prices and Swedish consumers were paid to receive electricity.
+– I would say that it is unlikely that we will have such an impact as on the European continent now.
+Should that happen, we will of course have to consider what measures we should take.
+You have to remember that it is no less than a week since we had negative electricity prices and Swedish consumers were paid to receive electricity.

 Back to News